DevFreAkeD/DevFreAkeD/README.md

+### ABOUT ME 👋:
+---

-### Hi there 👋
+## Hi there 👋

-🔭 I’m currently working on
+# 🔭 I’m currently working on
+Web Dev Projects

-🌱 I’m currently learning:
+# 🌱 I’m currently learning:
 NextJS and Azure Services

-👯 I’m looking to collaborate:
+# 👯 I’m looking to collaborate:
 Front-End and Fullstack projects

-💬 Ask me about:
+# 💬 Ask me about:
 JavaScript, ReactJS, NodeJS, TailwindCSS, Bootstrap and General Questions.

 <!-- 📫 How to reach me: ...